quynquyn/lessons/_lessons/class2/lesson16.md

 ## Conversation

-> Person 1 (female): **Listen, I want to clear up a few things with you right away.
+> {% include play.html identifier="examples1" start=1.84 stop=7.23 %} Person 1 (female): **Listen, I want to clear up a few things with you right away.
 You know what I mean, right?**
-> Person 2 (Male): **Of course.**
+> {% include play.html identifier="examples1" start=7.23 stop=8.08 %} Person 2 (Male): **Of course.**
-> P1: **After finding out about this, I realized that I need to talk to you straight away, but I didn’t have the courage.
+> {% include play.html identifier="examples1" start=8.08 stop=21.72 %} P1: **After finding out about this, I realized that I need to talk to you straight away, but I didn’t have the courage.
 We’ve known each other   for a long time.
 I’ve always thought a lot about you.
 Oh god, I don’t know how to tell you this...**
-> P2: **Come on, don’t be shy.
+> {% include play.html identifier="examples1" start=21.72 stop=30.83 %} P2: **Come on, don’t be shy.
 Actually, you don’t need to tell me this, we don’t need words anymore.
 You are my true friend, only a true friend,   nothing more**
-> P1: **Really?
+> {% include play.html identifier="examples1" start=30.83 stop=42.24 %} P1: **Really?
 What an idiot I am.
 I thought you felt an interest for me.
 I thought there was more between us than just a simple friendship.
 Is it   because tennis is the only passion in your life?**
-> P2: **Sorry.
+> {% include play.html identifier="examples1" start=42.24 stop=47.21 %} P2: **Sorry.
 I didn’t mean to upset you.
 The truth is that there is someone else in my heart.**
-> P1: **Oh.
+> {% include play.html identifier="examples1" start=47.21 stop=53.38 %} P1: **Oh.
 Ok, it’s better the true reason for your refusal was because of another woman, and not tennis.**
-> P2: **I think of you more than sports, you know.**
+> {% include play.html identifier="examples1" start=53.38 stop=55.51 %} P2: **I think of you more than sports, you know.**
-> P1: **Don’t worry.
+> {% include play.html identifier="examples1" start=55.51 stop=60.96 %} P1: **Don’t worry.
 Let’s pretend none of this happened.
 Let bygones be bygones.
 Ok?**
-> P2: **Of course, and no hard feelings.**
+> {% include play.html identifier="examples1" start=60.96 stop=63.30 %} P2: **Of course, and no hard feelings.**
-> P1: **Sure.
+> {% include play.html identifier="examples1" start=63.30 stop=65.31 %} P1: **Sure.
 See you in a bit.**

 {% include player2.html identifier="examples2" class=page.class lesson=page.lesson %}